tomocy/caster/README.md

 ```

 ## Useage
-Directory is for example like below.
+Directory is for example like the below and define template like Demo.
+Note: master template (in this case "master.html") should be defined as "master" to start with there.
 ├── view
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;├── layout
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;├── master.html